bi-sdal/training/00-10-setup.Rmd

 The default shell is usually Bash, but if your machine is set up differently you can run it by opening a terminal and typing bash.
 There is no need to install anything.

+### Chromebook {-}

+You already have a shell that ships with every Chromebook by opening a browser and pressing `Ctrl + Alt + t`, you will be in a `crosh` shell.
+If you type `shell` in there, you will be presented with a bash shell.

+Having said that, you will be much better off if you can install [Termux](https://termux.com/).

 ## Git {-}